The Best Razor blades for your Safety Razor

 Safety razor blades are made in various countries around the world, and the specific location of production can vary by brand.
 Some popular brands of safety razor blades, such as Gillette and Schick, have manufacturing plants in multiple countries, while other smaller brands may produce their blades in a single location.

-Historically, many safety razor blades were made in the United States and Europe, but in recent years, production has expanded to countries such as India, Russia, and Japan.
+Historically, many safety razor blades were made in the United States and Europe, but in recent years, production has expanded to countries such as India, Russia, Pakistan and Japan.
 Some brands also source their blades from multiple manufacturers in different locations.

 Standard safet razor blade for DE safety razor